 - It’s important to look into whatever stipulations your employer has set up, including whether or not they are requiring that you stay with the company for a given amount of time after you finish your education.
 Check with your Human Resources department, as they will probably be in charge of any reimbursement programs.

 While reimbursement programs may not cover all your educational costs, they can still be a tremendous help as you pursue a certificate, associate’s, bachelor’s or master’s degree.
 Reimbursement programs, along with other scholarships and financial aid, can provide important assistance.
 If you are working in a profession where higher education is part of skill building and career advancement, it can definitely be worth your while to learn more about possible tuition reimbursement programs.

-Additional Resource: What Kinds of Tuition Assistance are Available for Enlisted Military?
+Additional Resource: Best Value Schools – Is Tuition Assistance Available for Enlisted Military?